 What do funders look for in grant proposal budgets?

-Demonstrating credibility is one of the most important factors in a grant proposal.
+Demonstrating credibility is one of the most important factors in a grant proposal budgets.
 You may be surprised to learn that the budget in your proposal plays an important role in illustrating your organization’s credibility.
 Many funders look at your budget first, even before they read the narrative of your proposal.
 In this short video, I share how your proposal budget adds credibility to your application.

 If you write grant proposals, two qualities that funders love to see radiate out from their grant proposals, above all else, are credibility and impact.